 These networked systems represent a new form of organization that seems aligned with the emerging context of the information and knowledge age and a more distributed world that many wish for.
 But this shift from one sociopolitical paradigm to another – from one basin of attraction to another – will be a hugely disruptive one as it plays out along many dimensions in the coming decades, with many surprises in store for us.
 The question remains open though as to how do we bridge the gap between Industrial Age institutions of governance and these new forms of network organizations that are relevant to a world of complex systems?

-In this paper, we trace the past present and future of sociopolitical systems in an attempt to answer this question.
+In this book, we trace the past present and future of sociopolitical systems in an attempt to answer this question.
 We go in-depth in our analysis of the current period of sociopoltical transition; tracing the primary vectors of change that are working to take us into this more complex reality of the 21st century.
 Our focus will be on understanding this emerging context in order to try and identify and give an outline to what forms of political organization might be best aligned with the workings of a network society.

 Publish Date: 19-7-2017

 Length: 82 pages